 Use Acts of Kindness to Stay Connected with Family and Friends this Holiday Season

 The holidays, although joyous and festive, can also be difficult and lonely.
-And this year is no exception.
-Many of us will not be able to spend this season with our loved ones, but that doesn’t mean we can’t spread love and kindness to our family, friends, and anyone else who needs it.
+Many of us will not be able to spend the holiday season with our loved ones, but that doesn’t mean we can’t spread love and kindness to our family, friends, and anyone else who needs it.

 But how can we share warmth and good feelings from a distance?
 Thanks to technology, you can brighten up someone’s day from nearly anywhere in the world.
 A simple phone call is always a good option, but there are other creative ways to stay connected and spread cheer to friends, family, and strangers.

 This Monday, check out our list of 10 inventive ways to spread kindness this holiday season.

 There are tons of different online services where you can upload pictures from your phone or computer and transform them into a personalized book of memories.
 Put one together for your family or friends, and ship them out for the holiday.